A studio space

 East London Art Prize

 The East London Art Prize celebrates and promotes the incredible talent and diversity of art made in the cultural hive of east London.
 Proudly sponsored by Minerva and Prue MacLeod, the winner receives a cash prize of £15,000 and a solo exhibition at our Nunnery Gallery.
 The runner-up second prize is a year’s studio space with Bow Arts.
+The entire shortlist is presented at an exhibition at the Nunnery Gallery, with all artists given mentoring and career development opportunities.

 Headed by Bow Arts and supported by a network of local supporting partners, including The British Council, Dulux, The Line, LCF, LLDC, UCL, V&A East and Whitechapel Gallery, the Prize forms part of our ongoing support and development of opportunities for artists.